prompipat/AIOps_Demo/README.md

 - confidence: percentage confidence score
 - evidence used: metrics, logs, and traces that support the diagnosis
 - trace IDs: linked trace IDs found in Loki and resolved in Jaeger
-- recommended actions:
-  1. restart the failing service
-  2. check recent logs
-  3. inspect metrics for saturation or latency
+- recommended actions such as restarting a target-down service, checking recent logs, or inspecting relevant metrics

 ## Useful URLs